 Basil and mint can be difficult to chop, but if you roll them up and slice them with a sharp knife, you'll have tiny pieces in seconds.

 Turn a baking sheet into a tart pan with a piece of aluminum foil

 There's no need to buy another pan for one dessert, we promise.
 Just use a regular rimmed baking sheet, measure and fold up a piece of foil as high as the baking sheet, and adjust where the foil is placed based on how big your tart will be.

 Make a microwave mug omelette

 Eggs in the microwave are better than you might think.
 Scramble two or three, pour the eggs in a mug, and add your favorite veggies, meats, and cheeses.
 Microwave for one minute, stir it up, and then microwave for another minute.
-A perfect weekday breakfast.
+It's a perfect weekday breakfast!

 Make overnight oats in an almost-empty peanut butter jar to keep from wasting it

 The end of the peanut butter jar is always a pain.
 By making delicious overnight oats in the jar, you don't waste your precious PB, and you make cleanup easy.

 Plus, here are 27 Things That Happen to Your Body When You Eat Peanut Butter.